Olivia Pratt-Korbel: Man charged with schoolgirl's murder

 A man has been charged with the murder of Olivia Pratt-Korbel, who was shot in her home in Liverpool.

-The nine-year-old was fatally wounded as her mother tried to stop a gunman chasing another man into their house on 22 August.
+The nine-year-old was fatally wounded as her mother tried to stop a gunman chasing another man into their house.

-Thomas Cashman, 34, of West Derby, Liverpool, has been charged with murder following his arrest on Thursday.
+Thomas Cashman, 34, of West Derby, Liverpool, has also been charged with the attempted murder of Olivia's mother Cheryl Korbel and Joseph Nee.

+Olivia was shot in the chest and her mother was injured as Mr Nee was chased into their Dovecot home six weeks ago.

-He has also been charged with the attempted murder of Olivia's mother Cheryl Korbel and Joseph Nee.
+Mr Cashman has also been charged with two counts of possession of a firearm to endanger life.

+Paul Russell, 40, of Snowberry Road, West Derby, has been charged with assisting an offender.

-Mr Cashman is due to appear at Liverpool Magistrates' Court on Monday.
+Both men are due to appear at Liverpool Magistrates' Court on Monday.

+Olivia's mother was shot in the wrist as she tried to shut the door to stop two men entering her house on Kingsheath Avenue at about 22:00 BST on 22 August.

+The gunman continued shooting and fatally hit Olivia.
+Neither man was known to the family.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk